What to Know About the London Parliament Attack

 There Are Also Reports of an Attack Near Westminster Bridge

-A vehicle on the nearby Westminster Bridge ran down pedestrians, the AP reports.
+One woman was killed and several others were injured after a vehicle on the nearby Westminster Bridge ran down pedestrians, the AP reports.
 Mary Creagh, a Labour Party lawmaker, said she believed between five and six people were run down on the bridge, according to the AP.

+A woman was pulled from the Thames River after the attack on Westminster Bridge, according to the Port of London Authority.
+Port officials said she was injured but alive.
+The authority said it has closed the river between Vauxhall Bridge and Embankment.

 How Many People Were Injured